melroseceballos/MEN-Stack-Fundamentals/README.md

         1. Rating
         1. Price
         1. Quantity
-    - You are welcome to add any additional properties you sih to this schema.
+    - You are welcome to add any additional properties that you would like to this schema.
 - Create your seed data.